makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

 * steps:
   * generating natural-language “clarification questions” conditioned on context
   * generating their corresponding answers (“clarifications”), and
-  * incorporating the clarifications as additional context.
+  * incorporating the clarifications as additional context
 * no additional supervision.
 Yet, we show that
 * on 4 out of 6 tasks it substantially improves upon a zero-shot baseline that relies on LM score alone and